met4citizen/BigraphQM/README.md

 $\displaystyle\qquad \rho=\sum_{j=1}^{m} p_j|\psi_j\rangle\langle\psi_j|$

-Note that the density matrix, as it is described here, is a limited projection and unable to represent the detailed ancestral structure.
+NOTE: The density matrix, as described here, is a limited projection and unable to represent the detailed ancestral structure.
 The bipartite graph is the actual data structure of the model.